learn-academy-2021-bravo/week-2-assessment-JJSanch/interview-questions.md

 Research and define the following terms to the best of your ability.

 1. React props: "Props" stands for properties.
 Used for passing information from one component to another
 2. React lifecycle methods: The lifecycle of a a react component is mounting, upodating and unmounting.
+Events from cretion to the end of the component
 3. Logic/smart component: Smart components call out to things outside of themselves.
+Manage data flow to other component.
-4. Display/dumb component:
+4. Display/dumb component: UI focused, just do what is told.
 5. DOM Events: